urin/pico-cookie/README.md

 [pico\-cookie](//github.com/urin/pico-cookie) provides the cookie object mapping to `document.cookie`.

 Note that any direct operations to `document.cookie` are not reflected to the object `cookie`.

+Keys and values are encoded and decoded by `encodeURIComponent` and `decodeURIComponent`.

 ## Requirement